5 Powerful Videos for Teaching about World Cultures

 For example, people in China eat mooncakes for the Mid-Autumn festival.
 What do we celebrate in autumn?
 What do you like to eat on that day?

-If you’re interested in having beginner conversations about culture, start with a dialogue.
-Globally Taught offers a fun lesson about culture that helps you start these big conversations in a fun and engaging way.
+If you’re interested in having conversations about culture with your students, start with a dialogue.
+Globally Taught offers a fun lesson for young kids about culture that helps you start these big conversations with kids in a fun and engaging way.

 In order to take one thing off your busy schedule, here is a compiled list of kid-friendly videos on world cultures.
 Each video includes discussion questions to activate students' critical thinking and curiosity.
 (Read until the end for a special offer to kickstart your multicultural learning).